-Whether at the national, statewide, or same or similar community level; there may be more than one legitimate standard of care.
+Whether a jurisdiction sets the standard of care at the national, statewide, or same or similar community level; there may be more than one legitimate standard of care in that jurisdiction.

 Jones v.
 Chidester (Pa.
 1992) 6p PA Civil Jury Instruction 11.04 9p